 We accept 1-5 year old donated hearing aids.
 These hearing aids will be refurbished and then reprogrammed to fit approved applicants.

-To be considered as a recipient of hearing devices, please print and complete the recipient application and fax, email or mail back to our office.
+To be considered as a recipient of hearing devices, please print and complete the Help Me Hear Application and fax, email or mail back to our office.
 All applications will be reviewed and qualifying applicants will be contacted and scheduled for an appointment.

 Hearing loss is an invisible disability.
 You can't see it.
 There are 360 million persons in the world with disabling hearing loss.